DLLDN/DLLDN/Data Analysis Projects/Transaction Monitoring/README.md

 ## Dataset

-The table contains the following columns:-
+The dataset contains the following columns:-
 - **Time** - The time of the transaction.
 - **Date** - The date of the transaction.
 - **Sender_account** - The sender account number.